libreddit/libreddit/README.md

 - 🚀 Fast: written in Rust for blazing fast speeds and safety
 - ☁️ Light: no javascript, no ads, no tracking
-- 🕵 Private: ~~all~~ most requests are proxied through the server (images are still loaded from Reddit)
+- 🕵 Private: all requests are proxied through the server, including media
 - 🔒 Safe: does not rely on Reddit's OAuth-requiring APIs
 - 📱 Responsive: works great on mobile!